Villa Toeplitz (Varese): History

 Internal renovations included an attic above the first floor, a small balcony with arches and pilasters carved on the east side and a tower with a metal dome where an astronomical mirror was installed, under the direction of Professor Bianchi, director of the Brera Astronomical Observatory.
 Toeplitz projected a full hydraulic engineering project to channel the water of the nearby Monte Martica river into the gardens' attractions.
 These water features included a monumental stairway and porphyry waterfalls, mosaic, fountains and grey Carrara marble.
 They were modified by Toeplitz with the planting of cypress hedges and coniferous tree patches.
 Today the original water features no longer function.

 The main building was completed towards the end of the 1920s and the villa became a place of cultural and artistic meetings organized by the Polish dancer and actress Edvige Mrozowska, Giuseppe Toeplitz's second wife, who was passionate about music, art and astronomy.
 Edvige Toeplitz created and promoted the park's layout and symmetry, influenced by her personal journeys and the places she had visited.
-During a trip to Kashmir, Mrs. Edvige was inspired by the gardens of the Mongol Emperor Babur, (known as "the father of gardens"), and incorporated the style used by the Mughal empire, following the canons of Islamic architecture.
+During a trip to Kashmir, Mrs. Edvige was inspired by the gardens of the Mongol Emperor Babur, (known as "the father of gardens"), and incorporated the style used by the Mughal Empire, following the canons of Islamic architecture.
 This included the presence of ponds, fountains and canals at the edges of the walkways.
 Edvige Toeplitz's interests in botanical collecting and astronomy also influenced the origin and history of the park, specifically her importation of exotic plants and the construction of a small Observatory.
 When Giuseppe Toeplitz died in 1938, the villa and the park were inherited by his wife and his son Ludovico who, after the end of the Second World War, ceded them to the Mocchetti brothers from Legnano.

 In 1972 the property was acquired by the Municipality of Varese, which decided to open the park to the public.
 The Villa currently houses one of the decentralized offices of the University of Insubria.

 Villa Toeplitz was used as a filming location for the 1968 film Una jena in cassaforte (A Hyena in a Safe) by director Cesari Canevari.
-The cast included Dmitri Nabokov, Maria Luisa Geisberger, Ben Salvador, Alex Morrison, Karina Kar, Cristina Gaioni and Otto Tinard.
+The cast included Dmitri Nabokov, Maria Luisa Greisberger, Ben Salvador, Alex Morrison, Karina Kar, Cristina Gajoni and Otto Tinard.